jpcamara/Goson/README.md

       }
     }

-Note that we are using the [Object Initializer](http://lazygosu.org/misc.html) syntax in gosu to declare this invoice.
+Note that in this code we are using the [Object Initializer](http://lazygosu.org/misc.html) syntax in Gosu to declare this invoice.
 This is a general feature of Gosu and is not specific to JSchema.

-As you can see readable and writable properties are created for each member in the JSchema document, making it easy to create an mutate JSchema-based objects.
+As you can see properties are created for each member in the JSchema document, making it easy to create an mutate JSchema-based objects.
 As an example, let's add a new item to the invoice:

     invoice.Items.add( new() { :Name = "Rice", :Quantity = 2, :TotalCost = 8.39 } )

-And update the invoice ID:
+And we can update update the invoice ID like so:

     invoice.Id = 43

+And, of course, we can use the enhancement methods that Gosu provides on lists for data structure manipulation:

+    invoice.Items.where( \ i -> i.TotalCost > 5.00 )
+                 .each( \ i -> print( i.Name ) )

-### Serializing To JSON
+## Serializing To A JSON String

 You can write the JSchema object to a JSON string by calling the `write()` method: